 The display provides all functions and information listed previously.
 The Implement Display 1100 is not able to manage Tractor Baler Automation (TBA) mode.
 The Implement Display 1100 monitor is delivered with a cab harness that must be connected to a 12-V COBO® plug.

-NOTE: Monitor support is not delivered and has to be ordered independently.
+NOTE: Monitor support is not delivered and must be ordered independently.

 For operators already using a built-in or external ISOBUS certified display, R-Series Balers can be delivered without a monitor.
-Thanks to the ISOBUS connectivity, just plug the baler to the tractor/monitor and bale.
+Thanks to the ISOBUS connectivity, just connect the baler to the tractor/monitor and bale.

 This cost-efficient solution offers full baler functions (except TBA mode when the baler is plugged into a non-compatible John Deere tractor or to a competitive tractor).